Update your highest-performing pages monthly with substantive content changes—not just timestamps.

 Authority deepens.

-A page updated monthly for 12 months becomes substantially more robust than a page published once and forgotten, even if the initial content was identical.
+A page updated monthly for 12 months becomes substantially more robust than a page published once and forgotten—even if the initial content was identical.

 Practical Implementation

-Block time monthly for Tier 1 updates, quarterly for Tier 2.
+Set calendar reminders: Block time monthly for Tier 1 updates, quarterly for Tier 2.
+Do not rely on "when we have time."

-Maintain a spreadsheet noting when each page was last updated and what changed.
+Track update history: Maintain a spreadsheet noting when each page was last updated and what changed.
+This prevents duplicate effort and ensures nothing falls through cracks.

-Check citation rates 1-2 weeks after updates to confirm the refresh had a positive impact.
+Monitor performance post-update: Check citation rates 1-2 weeks after updates to confirm the refresh had a positive impact.

-Pages designed with modular sections (statistics block, examples section, recommendations list) are easier to update than monolithic prose.
+Build update-friendly content structures: Pages designed with modular sections (statistics block, examples section, recommendations list) are easier to update than monolithic prose.

-When implementing GEO optimization, platforms like ROZZ generate content with Schema.org QAPage markup and modular answer-first structures.
+When implementing GEO optimization, platforms like ROZZ generate content with Schema.org QAPage markup and modular answer-first structures that are inherently easier to maintain and update while preserving machine-readable formatting.

 Key Takeaways